PowerClerk Support Center

 Additionally, Relative URL’s support the usage of Path Variables.
 Path Variables can be defined in the Relative URL by enclosing the variable in curly braces.
 An example of the Relative URL with Path Variables is: action/{Path Variable 1}/{Path Variable 2}.

 Please note: The Payload Type format (XML or JSON) dictates the format in which to provide the web service’s response and cannot be mixed between both formats.
-More information regarding Payload Type can be found below under Web Adapter Payload Type Formats.
+More information regarding Payload Type can be found below under Web Connector Payload Type Formats.
 More information on the Message Version will be found below under Supported Message Versions.

 Define te Request and Response Fields: